abs-sayem/deep_learning/keras/readme.md

     optimizer.apply_gradients(zip(gradients, model.trainable_weights))
 ```
 #### Installation and Compatibility
 Keras comes packaged with Tensorflow 2 as `tensorflow.keras`.
 To start using Keras, simply install Tensorflow 2 using the command `pip install tensorflow`.
+Once Tensorflow is installed, just import Keras via `from tensorflow import keras`.
+Keras codebase is also available on Github: https://github.com/keras-team/keras.git

 Keras/Tensorflow are compatible with:
 * Python 3.7 or above